explosion/spacy-experimental/README.md

 - `max_length`: Max length of the predicted spans.
 No limit when set to `0`.
 Defaults to `0`.
 - `min_length`: Min length of the predicted spans.
 No limit when set to `0`.
 Defaults to `0`.

-Here is a config excerpt for the `SpanFinder` together with `Spancat`:
+Here is a config excerpt for the `SpanFinder` together with a `SpanCategorizer`:

 ```ini
 [nlp]